Data-Science-Center-UB/Obsidian-for-Researchers/Exercises_Learning_Obsidian/02_Getting_Started_with_Obsidian.md

 3. **Test it:**
-    - Create a note and insert an image or PDF via drag-and-drop or copy-paste.
+- Open one of your existing notes (e.g., `CHANGELOG`) and insert an image or PDF using drag-and-drop or copy-paste.
-    - The file should now be saved in the "ATTACHMENT" folder.
+  - The file should automatically be saved in the `ATTACHMENT` folder.
+  - After testing, delete the file from both the `ATTACHMENT` folder and the note.
     - **Tip:** This only works for attachments in a note, not for attachments that you drag-and-drop on the left in your overview of notes and files.

 **Obsidian supports the following file types:**